starenka/ara/README.md

 Twitter mambo jumbo
 -----

+Create and setup your app at https://dev.twitter.com/apps, as soon as you have consumer key & secret, use

+    python ara.py -a

-Create and setup your app at https://dev.twitter.com/apps, as soon as you got consumer key & secret use "python ara.py -a" to get keys & secret pairs for all your account defined in settings (you will need to be loggid in as the very account during this operation).
+to get keys & secret pairs for all your account defined in settings (you will need to be logged in as the very account during this operation).

 Have fun!